Karytonn/web-share-api/README.md

 ## Install

-Just import it like in a head:
+Just import in a head:

 ```html
   <head>